Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 The compiler enforces type consistency at compile time.
 You cannot write to the same property using functions that imply different types (e.g., mixing `set_propi` and `set_propai` for `MyProp` will result in an error).

+**Note on Type Conversion**

+The type conversion specified by functions like `set_propi` and `set_propai` applies to how the property is stored on the final output frame's properties.
+Within the same expression execution, reading a property after it has been written will always yield the original floating-point value that was passed to the `set_prop` function, before any rounding or conversion.
+The integer conversion happens only when the filter returns the new clip with its frame properties.

 **Example:**
 ```
 # Write a simple integer value